WXYZ-TV: History

-WXYZ-TV's ratings dominance was challenged by WDIV-TV in the 1980s, due in part to a change of ownership and culture at WDIV and viewers looking for an alternative to Bonds' hard-hitting style of news presentation.
+WXYZ-TV's ratings dominance was challenged by WDIV-TV starting in the 1980s, due in part to a change of ownership and culture at WDIV and viewers looking for an alternative to Bonds' hard-hitting style of news presentation.
 The two stations continue to battle for ratings to this day.
 In recent years, the station's news coverage received several journalism honors including two Alfred I. duPont-Columbia University awards, and the George Foster Peabody Award.
 WXYZ-TV's Action News was named the best television newscast in the U.S. by United Press International in 1989.

-In the 1990s, WXYZ-TV continued to expand its morning newscast, Action News This Morning to the eventual start time of 5 a.m.
+In the 1990s, WXYZ-TV continued to expand its morning newscast, Action News This Morning to the eventual start time of 5 am.
 This newscast had originated in the form of short news updates that aired during Good Morning America.
+The ratings battle between WXYZ-TV and WDIV-TV continued in this decade.
 One of its longtime co-anchors was Erik Smith, who worked at Channel 7 off-and-on for over 40 years.
 During most of that time, Smith also reported on human-interest and entertainment stories.
 Smith also won acclaim for his award-winning series From the Heart which began in the late 1990s as a collection of heartwarming, historical and inspirational stories from around the Detroit area.
 Smith left the station in May 2010, due to a dispute with management, five days before his contract was set to expire.

-In 2001, WXYZ-TV debuted a 7 p.m. newscast, a move that occurred after the September 11 attacks when the station chose to move ABC's World News Tonight ahead by 30 minutes to 6:30 p.m.
+In 2001, WXYZ-TV debuted a 7 p.m. newscast, a move that occurred after the September 11 attacks when the station chose to move ABC's World News Tonight ahead by 30 minutes to 6:30 pm.
 The 7 p.m. newscast became a forum for interviewing guests and newsmakers on daily issues and became a ratings success in key demographics.
 The station also expanded its noon newscast to one hour.
 In 2002, WXYZ-TV entered into a news share agreement with Viacom, then-owner of WWJ-TV and UPN affiliate WKBD-TV to produce WKBD's 10 p.m. newscast; this resulted in WKBD shutting down its news department, while also effectively cancelling the newscast it produced for WWJ-TV.
 A handful of Viacom's Detroit employees were transferred to WXYZ-TV.
 Viacom would also transfer the operations of its CBS News satellite news-gathering service CBS Newspath to offices at WXYZ-TV's Broadcast House studios, since WXYZ-TV would also be allowed to use the resources of CBS News.
-The newscast was canceled in late 2004 due to poor viewership (today, WKBD airs local news under the CBS News Now format and WWJ-TV resumed local newscasts with the launch of CBS News Detroit in January 2023).
+The newscast was canceled in late 2004 due to poor viewership (WKBD and WWJ-TV later resumed local newscasts with the former using the CBSN Local streaming service for Detroit News Now from January 2020 to August 2023 and the latter launching CBS News Detroit in January 2023).
+On October 4, 2006, WXYZ became the first television station in Michigan and the first Scripps-owned station to begin broadcasting its local newscasts in high definition.